 Sir John has raced the Le Mans 24 Hours race five times.
 In 1959, when he drove one of the first Lotus Elite cars with Jim Clark, they took second place in their class.
-That same year, he also competed in the Silverstone May International race, where he made it to the front row of Stirling Moss, Colin Chapman, and Roy Salvadori.
+That same year, he also competed in the Silverstone May International race, making it to the front row of Stirling Moss, Colin Chapman, and Roy Salvadori.
 He took fifth place in the general classification and second in his class.

 But he gained real fame when he was racing a Mini car.
 In 1961, he bought a well-worn rally Mini for £ 350, painted it green, and competed in the British Limousine Championship.
 Against all odds, he won!

 It was only after this victory that Whitmore's mother told his father (who had six months to live) that their son had become a racing driver.
 Following his father's death in 1962, Sir John inherited the Orsett estate, the title of baronet, and became known as the "racing baronet," although he had always downplayed his aristocratic roots.
 Maybe because Orsett Hall didn't become the property of the Whitmore family until his grandfather's day - as an honorary debt in a high-stakes card game.

 Four years later, in 1966, Sir John hung up his racing helmet, sold the family property to his friend Tony Morgan, and moved to Switzerland and later California.
 His competitive spirit has led him to race famous Hollywood actors on motorbikes.
 He competed with Charles Bronson, Steve McQueen, and McQueen's stuntman Bud Ekins.
 All of this took place on the famous Mulholland Drive, which was little more than a dirt road at the time.